Hi, my name is Ecem and I’m a current architecture student, research assistant, and web/graphic designer!

 Hello!
 My name is Dalal Mahir, I am a third year undergraduate student at the University of Toronto, pursing a major in Psychology with a double minor in Biology and Anthropology.
 My research interests primarily revolve in the field of social psychology, more specifically concerning the topics of: empathy, awe, compassion, and how it may potentially influence our physiology.

 Hello!
 My name is Yusra, and I am a third-year Psychology student at the University of Toronto, St. George.
 I am passionate about mental health, especially in the disciplines of Education and Organisational Behaviour.

 Schools and Universities do not only provide an academic education - they also serve as a premise for self-development and the formation of interpersonal connections.
 My research utilizes the concepts of Self-determination theory, and focuses on analyzing the biggest barriers to a 'positive' university experience, possible solutions that can be enacted, and how all these factors can influence student mental health.

 Hello!
-I have been with the Laidlaw Foundation for over 2 years, helping us strengthen the global Laidlaw community and expand our programmes to break the cycle of poverty, reduce inequality, and develop a new generation of leaders.
+I've been part of the Laidlaw Foundation for over 4 years, working on strengthening our global community and broadening our initiatives aimed at breaking the cycle of poverty, reducing inequality, and cultivating a new generation of leaders.

 I am an undergraduate Laidlaw Scholar studying Philosophy and Politics at the University of York.
 I am very interested in climate education.
 My project investigates collective responsibility regarding climate change in the primary years of school.